alessiomangoni13/phishing_catcher/README.md

 ----
 GNU GPLv3

-If this tool has been useful for you, feel free to thank me by buying me a coffee
+If this tool has been useful for you, feel free to thank [x0rz](https://github.com/x0rz) by buying him a coffee

 [![Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoff.ee/x0rz)